Zixi-L/leetcode_easy/README.md

-# leetcode_easy
-Hi, everyone!
-This is a file that saved my solutions for leetcode easy section.
+This is a file that saved my solutions for leetcode selected questions.
-Welcome to correct any part of it and help me to improve the code!
+The questions are mostly related to Array, String, DFS, Hash table, Graph, Linked list